dotnet/dotnet-docker/documentation/image-artifact-details.md

 of the GNU General Public License.
 ```

+### buildpack-deps

+.NET Core uses the Debian and Ubuntu variants of [`buildpack-deps`](https://hub.docker.com/_/buildpack-deps), enabling you to use the same patterns described above to retrieve the licensing information for these images.

-### Retrieving Base Image Pedigree Details
+## Retrieving Base Image Pedigree Details

 .NET Core relies on the official Docker image repositories to provide detailed information about the images.
 This information includes layer information, source code, license information, etc. This information is stored in the [Official Images "Extended Information" repository](https://github.com/docker-library/repo-info) and is split into two types.

 * remote
   * gathered from the Docker Hub/Registry API